This “Pretty” Sofia Vergara-Approved Faux Wrap Dress Is Only $26 - ExBulletin

 This “Pretty” Sofia Vergara-Approved Faux Wrap Dress Is Only $26

 This Sofia Vergara – Faux Wrap Dress with Flutter Sleeves is the perfect dress to wear in spring and summer because of its lightness and print!
 It uses a composition of 97% polyester and 3% spandex for a comfortable and stretchy option.
-Plus, it features a cute V-neck and faux wrap design that looks modern with a touch of 70s inspiration.
+Additionally, it has a cute V-neck and faux wrap design that looks modern with a touch of 70s inspiration.

 Get the Sofia Vergara – Faux Wrap Dress with Flutter Sleeves for $26 at Walmart!